neginkheirmand/DatabaseProjects/2 (Canary Project)/part2/README.md

-getNumLikesOfTweet					-> function tested and validated getListOfLikedBy					-> function tested and validated getListOfPopularTweets				-> function tested sendMessage							->		the return of this function shows nothing sendMessageWithContent				->
+getNumLikesOfTweet					-> function tested and validated getListOfLikedBy					-> function tested and validated getListOfPopularTweets				-> function tested sendMessage							->		the return of this function shows nothing, other than that works fine sendMessageWithContent				->		its ok, works fine